 If your horse is acutely lame with an abscess, a diagnosis of "navicular" syndrome, laminitic/foundering, cushings/equine metabolic issues, I highly recommend that you receive an exam and diagnosis first from your veterinarian.
 Blood work is essential to diagnose and determine if there are any underlying issues without symptoms.
 Current and past x-rays are extremely helpful - please forward via email.

 Hoof care starts with foals.
 For proper hoof development inside and out, foals must have maximum exercise and freedom to move.
 Trimming will keep excess growth in check early to maintain correct growth.
-Please handle foals EVERYday from day #1 and prepare them for having their hooves handled: set them up to succeed.
+Please handle foals EVERY day soon after birth and prepare them for having their hooves handled: set them up to succeed.

 Rescued and fostered animals will be accepted on a case-by-case basis.
 I reserve the right to decline service to unsafe or untrained animals that pose a threat to my safety ... or yours!